Start of Main Content

 About the Program

 Most years, the Museum selects up to 15 educators—who teach middle school through 12th grade—as new Museum Teacher Fellows.
-These educators must show evidence of knowledge of Holocaust history, successful teaching experience, and participation in community and professional organizations.
+These educators must be alumni of the most recent Belfer National Conference for Holocaust Education, show evidence of knowledge of Holocaust history, have successful teaching experience, and participate in community and professional organizations.

 Questions?
 Email MuseumTeacherFellows@ushmm.org.